andreobriennz/skeleton-flexbox/README.md

 ## Download

 ### With CSS
 First download the v-flex.css file located in the css folder of this repo, and add it into the css folder of your project.
-(For production use v-flex.min.css) Remember to add a reference to this file in the html.
+There's also a v-flex.min.css file provided for production.
+Remember to add a reference to this file in the html.

 ### With SCSS
 Download the v-flex.scss file located in this repo, and include it with your other SCSS files.